andrewmkhoury/notes/presentation-techniques/README.md

 # How to Give Presentations
-Notes from training "How to be an Effective Presenter" by Larry Jordan
+Notes from O'Reilly event ["How to be an Effective Presenter" by Larry Jordan](https://www.oreilly.com/live-events/how-to-be-an-effective-presenter/0636920068381/0636920086003/)

 Make sure you are clearly audible - If it is an online presentation make sure you use a high end headset / mic and adjust and test audio properly.
 Statistics have shown that users drop off of presentations and videos if the audio quality isn't good - moreso than anything else.